leszekkepa/Top10/pl/0xa5-broken-access-control.md

 * JWT tokens should be invalidated on the server after logout.
 * Developers and QA staff should include functional access control unit and integration tests.

-## Example Attack Scenarios
+## Przykładowe scenariusze ataków

-**Scenario #1**: The application uses unverified data in a SQL call that is accessing account information:
+**Scenariusz #1**: The application uses unverified data in a SQL call that is accessing account information:

 ```
   pstmt.setString(1, request.getParameter("acct"));